SOCIAL COGNITIVE SKILLS THERAPY

 - Using precise and clear language to convey responses.

-- Understand the sequence and order of events and retelling them logically.
+- Understanding the sequence and order of events and retelling them logically.

-- Communicate in an empathic and flexible way.
+- Communicating in an empathetic and flexible way.

 - Initiating, maintaining, and ending social interaction in a friendly way.